penelopeysm/penelopeysm.github.io/src/content/posts/2025-01-23-multiple-dispatch/index.md

 One might ask why this is any worse than the Python way.
 To me, it boils down to how much meaning the code carries.
 `parent_foo` is just a random identifier: it could have been swapped out for any other word, and _on its own_ it doesn't tell you anything about what it does, unless you choose the name specifically like we did here.

 Unfortunately, this is not always the case: see the `AbstractMCMC.mcmcsample` example above.
+`mcmcsample` carries no more meaning than `sample`, and it's hard to discern the relationship between the two functions without looking at the code.
+There's also `DynamicPPL.initialstep`, which is similarly related to `AbstractMCMC.step`.
-Quite often, the parent and child functions are called `foo` and `_foo`, which is also quite unhelpful, because it doesn't tell you what the function does.
+Sometimes, the parent and child functions are called `foo` and `_foo`, which is also quite unhelpful.

 In Python, when you see `super()`, that immediately tells you that it's trying to call a parent method, so the _intent_ of the code is clear.